Muirfield/pocketmine-plugins/GoldStd/README.md

 *  currency: Item to use for currency false or zero disables currency exchange.
 *  signs: set to true to enable shops|casino signs

+#### shop-keepers

+*  enable: enable/disable shopkeep functionality
+*  range: How far away to engage players in chat
+*  ticks: How often to check player positions
+*  freq: How often to  spam players (in seconds)

 <!-- end-include -->